josmar-crwdstffng/angular/aio/content/guide/form-validation.md

 Then, pass the validator function directly to the `FormControl` to apply it.

-In the following example, the `validate` function of `UniqueAlterEgoValidator` is applied to `alterEgoControl` by passing it to the control's `asyncValidators` option and binding it to the instance of `UniqueAlterEgoValidator` that was injected into `HeroFormReactiveComponent`.
+In the following example, the `validate` function of `UniqueAlterEgoValidator` is applied to `alterEgoControl` by passing it to the `asyncValidators` option of the control and binding it to the instance of `UniqueAlterEgoValidator` that was injected into `HeroFormReactiveComponent`.
 The value of `asyncValidators` can be either a single async validator function, or an array of functions.
 To learn more about `FormControl` options, see the [AbstractControlOptions](api/forms/AbstractControlOptions) API reference.